Markets

 • How is AI an accelerant to growth?

 • Nejatian: All the ways.
 I don’t spend much of my time worrying about problems in this area, but rather the problems of today.
-One example: we would have up to 11 people touch a home before sales, now that’s down to 1 in some cases.
+One example: we would have up to 11 people touch a home before sales.
+Now that’s down to one in some cases.
 This reduces opex per home that we acquire.
 Fewer humans, more machines.
-Secondly on top of funnel, you’ve seen us cut marketing when I came in and increase acquisition.
+Secondly, on top of funnel, you’ve seen us cut marketing when I came in and increase acquisition.
 We’ve optimized our funnels, and AI has helped us explain to our users the valuation of homes.
 We’re also seeing impact on closing, where machines do most of work.

-• Nejatian: Home prices have increased by ~50% since 2020; mortgage rates are higher, inventory is much too low, sales take 60+ days, 1 in 7 falls through.
+• Nejatian: Home prices have increased by ~50% since 2020; mortgage rates are higher, inventory is much too low, sales take 60-plus days, one in seven falls through.
 This is terrible, harming our communities and families.
 People who want to own are facing barriers.
 That’s why we announced partnership with Roam.
 The enemy is the process.
 So many people are involved, the costs are just out of hand.
-The fact that we can underwrite a home gives us an excellent way to underwrite mortgages, and do things to let you buy a home earlier, that’s a key part of the company’s future.
-That’s the mission, tilt the world towards homeowners and people trying to be homeowners.
+The fact that we can underwrite a home gives us an excellent way to underwrite mortgages, and do things to let you buy a home earlier.
+That’s a key part of the company’s future.
+That’s the mission: tilt the world toward homeowners and people trying to be homeowners.

 • Closing remarks from Nejatian: I spend most of my time coding.
 I’m opinionated about what the product should look like.
 You’ve seen us launch many products, dozens of products, in the past few weeks, and should expect more of the same.
 We’re very mindful of your dollars as shareholders.
 We’re going to make mistakes, but be transparent as we build.
 “I am more bullish today than I was when I took this job,” he says.